magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 did a great job, but he has no brand name.
 He can’t provide the guarantee or vouch for himself, showing qualifications like an architect who has the full training and education, but still he does it well.
-The is like this.
+The *saccadhamma* is like this.
 Even though we haven’t studied much and don’t know the detailed explanations, we can recognize suffering, we can recognize what brings suffering, and we can let go of it.
 We don’t need to investigate the explanations or anything else.
 We just look at our minds, look at these matters.

 Don’t make your practice confusing.
 Don’t create a bunch of doubts for yourself.
 When you do have doubt, control it by seeing it as merely what it is, and let go.
 Really, there is nothing.
-We create the sense that there is something, but really there’s nothing – there is Our doubtful minds think there is something, and then there’s Then meditation becomes difficult because we think we have to get something and become something.
+We create the sense that there is something, but really there’s nothing – there is *anattā.* Our doubtful minds think there is something, and then there’s *attā.* Then meditation becomes difficult because we think we have to get something and become something.
 Are you going to practise meditation to get or be something?
 Is that the correct way?
-It’s only that gets involved in having and becoming.
+It’s only *taṇhā* that gets involved in having and becoming.
 There’s no end in sight if you practise like that.

 Here, we are talking about cessation, extinguishing.
 We are talking about everything extinguished, ceasing because of knowledge, not in a state of indifferent ignorance.
 If we can practise like this and vouch for our own experience, then never mind what anyone else says.

-=1 So please don’t get lost in doubts about the practice.
+So please don’t get lost in doubts about the practice.
 Don’t get attached to your own views.
 Don’t get attached to others’ views.
 Staying in this middle place, wisdom can be born, correctly and to full measure.
 I’ve often made the simple analogy of comparing grasping to the place we